Alitejawi/Alitejawi/README.md

 - 🌱 I’m currently learning Python, Linux and Ansible
 - 💬 Talk to me about Bash, Python and coffee.
 Especially coffee ☕
 - ⚡ Fun fact: I am addicted to good coffee.
 I love to read
+- 📫 I love to meet new people!
+Shoot me an email: ali@al-itejawi.com

 **Languages and Tools:**